mesosphere/d2iq-engineering-blog/content/posts/kubevirt-part-1/index.md

 ## Local installation of virtctl

-KubeVirt ships it's own CLI tool `virtctl` which is needed to communicate with the created virtual machines (like connecting to the virtual machine via console).
+KubeVirt ships its own CLI tool `virtctl` which is needed to communicate with the created virtual machines (like connecting to the virtual machine via console).
-The binary is available for each common operating system and cpu architecture.
+The binary is available for each common operating system and CPU architecture.

-Install virtctl on Mac:
+Install virtctl on macOS:
 ```bash
 $ export RELEASE=v0.58.0